Troubleshoot remote connection failures to a Windows instance

 Note

-This topic uses Windows Server 2012 as an example.
-The operations may vary based on the operating system version.
+This step uses Windows Server 2012 as an example.
+The steps may vary based on your operating system version.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

 2. Right-click the Start menu and click System.